 Two weeks after Biden took office, his administration made it clear that Space Force isn’t going anywhere … after yet another controversy.
-When White House press secretary Jen Psaki was asked if a decision had been made on “keeping, or keeping the scope of, Space Force,” she was dismissive, saying, “Wow, Space Force.
+When then-White House press secretary Jen Psaki was asked if a decision had been made on “keeping, or keeping the scope of, Space Force,” she was dismissive, saying, “Wow, Space Force.
 It’s the plane of today,” referencing earlier questions about Air Force One’s paint job.

 Following a round of outrage from conservative lawmakers and pundits who accused Psaki of disrespecting the troops, Psaki tweeted, “We look forward to the continuing work of Space Force and invite the members of the team to come visit us in the briefing room anytime to share an update on their important work.”

 House Armed Services Committee ranking member Mike Rogers told Defense News that he knew the service’s future was never in doubt, but he was upset that Psaki hadn’t apologized.

 “It’s a very serious branch taking on a very serious national security threat, so her ignorance on the topic disturbed me, and then her flippant attitude disturbed me.
 But what more disturbed me was, today, after she had been informed that it was a serious branch of the military dealing with a serious threat, she couldn’t bring herself to say: ‘I made a mistake,’” Rogers said.
 “I was glad to see her acknowledge what I already knew, and the administration has said before — that is, they’re fully supportive of the Space Force and [know] its worth.”

 Can I join Space Force?